acamposuribe/p5.brush/README.md

   - **Parameters**:
     - `bool` (boolean): Set to true to enable caching, or false to disable it.

 ---

+- `brush.scale(scale)`
+  - **Description**: Adjusts the global scale of all standard brush parameters, including weight, vibration, and spacing, based on the given scaling factor.
+This function is specifically designed to affect default brushes only, allowing for uniform scaling across various brush types.
+  - **Parameters**:
+    - `scale` (Number): The scaling factor to be applied to the brush parameters.
+  - **Note**: This function only impacts the default brushes.
+Custom brushes may not be affected by this scaling, since they are defined per case basis.
+  - **Usage**:
+    ```javascript
+    // Scale all standard brushes by a factor of 1.5
+    brush.scale(1.5);
+    ```
+    Using `brush.scale()`, you can easily adjust the size and spacing characteristics of standard brushes in your project, providing a convenient way to adapt to different canvas sizes or artistic styles.

+---

 <sub>[back to table](#table-of-functions)</sub>